Small business marketing guide: strategy, plan and tips

 1. Understand your target customers

-Customer research reveals what your target audience values, where they shop, and how much they'll pay.
-This knowledge ensures your marketing efforts reach the right people with the right message.
+Researching your customers reveals what your target audience values, where they shop, and how much they'll pay.
+Knowing this ensures your marketing efforts reach the right people with the right message.

 Research your customers using these methods: